Marsroze/life/README.md

 # Conway's Game of Life

-An implementation of Conway's Game of Life in zig, for learning purposes.
+An implementation of Conway's Game of Life in SDL2 using zig, for learning purposes.
 Tested on x86_64 and x86 windows.

 ## Building the project